-Here I am, on this side of that, now.
-It's time to focus again.
-I read Elizabeth Gilbert's latest, Big Magic while we were at the lake this summer.
+I read Elizabeth Gilbert's book, Big Magicwhile I was at the lake this summer.
 I love the way she talks about ideas and creativity, being courageous and unattached to expectations in the pursuit of creative endeavors.

 My latest project was to host a sparkling mineral water tasting with a few pals.
 It was called A Flight of Sparkle.
 I got eight waters from various countries: the UK, Norway, Italy, France and Germany.
 My pal Abby loaned me her "party glasses", and people partook.